 CWSDS began working towards accreditation in May 2009.
-We spent three years reviewing and strengthing every program and service we provide and were awarded a four-year accreditation from Focus Accreditation, spanning 2012 to 2016.
+We spent three years reviewing and strengthening every program and service we provide and were awarded a four-year accreditation from Focus Accreditation, spanning 2012 to 2016.
 Using Focus’ 2014 Evidence Guide, we worked to further develop and demonstrate the quality of our services.
-In Feb.
-2016 Focus Accred awarded CWSDS our second four-year accreditation.
+In February 2016 Focus Accreditation awarded CWSDS our second four-year accreditation.
 Our certificate is proudly displayed in the main lobby at 53 Bond Street.

 Focus Accreditation stated that:

 - CWSDS staff are committed to providing high quality care to the individuals we support